Outreach Projects

 This project was also the incubator for producing rainfall 4D models (temporal) in Oklahoma.

-Explore UT 3D Geology Presentation at The University of Texas at Austin.
+The same presentation was also presented for Explore UT at The University of Texas at Austin on:

 South Padre Island point cloud with 20 million points, each point with RGB color and IJK normals.
 Franklin Mountains point cloud with 98 million points, each point with RGB color and IJK normals.

-30 minute active speaker presenation and interactive display.
+30 minute active speaker presentation and interactive display.

 Bone Cave Harvestman & Index Well